ptsagkis/UGLab/README.md

 | 2414776.31 | 4622802.23 | 0.00      | 0.00      | 0.00           | 0.00           |
 | 2414924.19 | 4622802.23 | 1.00      | 1.00      | 1.00           | 1.00           |

 ................................................

-- 1 geotiff for the year 2018 with real changes
+- 1 geotiff for the year 2018 holding real changes
-- 1 geotiff for the year 2018 with predicted changes
+- 1 geotiff for the year 2018 holding predicted changes
-- 1 geotiff for the year 2030 with predicted changes
+- 1 geotiff for the year 2030 holding predicted changes